georgealways/lil-gui/Guide.md

 }
 ```

-The `--width` property does the same thing the one in the constructor, but allows us to use any valid
+The `--width` property does the same thing as the one in the constructor, but allows us to use any valid
 CSS value.
 Adjusting `--name-width` allows you to increase the size of names relative to controllers,
 which might be better than enlarging the entire panel.